 (hiking through the Sprutz Falls)

 After leaving the waterfall we hiked down to Gimmelwald, population 130.
-Tourism and farming the only industry.
-We checked out Rick’s recommended self-serve shop with fresh cheese, milk, eggs and jerky.
+Tourism and farming are the only industry.
+We checked out Rick Steve’s recommended self-serve shop with fresh cheese, milk, eggs and jerky.
 It was literally a fridge is someone’s workshop where you took what you wanted and left payment in a box – so cool!
 We thoroughly enjoyed our short visit in Gimmelwald, however it is only accessible by cable car (or foot 🙂 ) making getting around a bit more difficult than where we stayed in Wengen.
 Also, not that Wengen had a lot going on, but there were multiple choices for restaurants and some slightly larger hotels.
 I think we would have felt a little too isolated and had a bit more trouble doing all that we were able to do had we stayed in Gimmelwald.

 There are many travel pass options for the region.
 The Swiss Travel Pass, a Half Fare Card and the Jungfrau Travel Pass to name a few.
 We ended up opting for the 3-day Jungfrau Travel Pass.
 It was 180CHF and covered all of our transportation up to a certain elevation.
 That meant we were able to ride all the trains, cable cars and gondolas as much as we wanted for 3 days and got discounts on our trips to the higher elevations.
 We purchased the pass at the travel info center in Wengen when we arrived.
 Everything I read leading up to the trip about the different passes did not give a clear opinion on if a pass was worth it and if yes, which one was the best, so we did not buy anything in advance.
 I realized now that the reason the advice is so indecisive is because it really depends on how much you are planning to do while you are there, where you are coming from, where you are going to and where you are staying.
 We took a bit of a gamble when we bought it because if you do not get the opportunity to go up to Jungfrau (the top of Europe) it economically may not make sense.
 You get around a 100CHF discount on your trip to Jungfrau with the Jungfrau Travel Pass making the value totally worth it.